 The procedure for appeal is as follows:

 After withdrawal from the class, you are required to submit a letter to the Refund Appeals Committee.
-This letter may be delivered to the Dean of Students Office located in Whitewater 101D, or sent as an email attachment to Karen Wright, firstname.lastname@example.org.
+This letter may be delivered to the Dean of Students Office located in Whitewater 101D, or sent as an email attachment to Amber Hall, firstname.lastname@example.org.
 The letter will then be forwarded to the Refund Appeals Committee.

 Your letter to the Refund Appeals Committee should include your contact information: Name, Student Number, Address and Phone Number

 Indiana University East

 - Explain the basis for your appeal.
 This will typically be a description of the circumstances that prevented you from withdrawing from the course or courses in question.
 Be sure to specify the course name and number, and semester (Spring, Fall, Summer I or Summer II).